sean-smith/scale-out-computing-on-aws/docs/tutorials/troubleshoot-job-queue.md

 ~~~

-If you see a `compute_node` different than `tbd` as well as `stack_id`, that means SOCA triggered capacity provisioning by creating a new CloudFormation stack.
+If you see a `compute_node` different than `tbd` as well as `stack_id`, that means Scale-Out Computing on AWS triggered capacity provisioning by creating a new CloudFormation stack.
 If you go to your CloudFormation console, you should see  a new stack being created using the following naming convention: `soca-<cluster_name>-job-<job_id>`

 ### If CloudFormation stack is NOT "CREATE_COMPLETE"